Self-Esteem: A Journey to Valuing Yourself

 - Apr 5, 2020

-The comedian, Katt Williams, once described self-esteem as “the esteem of oneself,” meaning, the respect and worth you feel about yourself.
+The comedian Katt Williams once described self-esteem as “the esteem of oneself,” meaning the respect and worth you feel for yourself.
 In his skit, he alluded that we are not responsible for another person’s self-esteem.
-Therefore, he inferred if your self-esteem is low, it is your problem.
-What the comedian missed in his standup was that our self-esteem develops based on our life experiences.
+Therefore, he inferred that if your self-esteem is low, it is your problem.
+What the comedian missed in his stand-up was that our self-esteem develops based on our life experiences.
 Meaning parenting style, being praised, or criticized, being respected or disrespected, all have correlational influence on having low or high, secure or defensive, self-esteem.
-So, in some degree, we do influence how someone’s self-esteem develops, based on our relationship to the person.
+So, to some degree, we do influence how someone’s self-esteem develops, based on our relationship to the person.

 Many people struggle with self-esteem.
-It is believed many of our problems come from how we feel about ourselves.
+It is believed that many of our problems come from how we feel about ourselves.
 Likewise, people beat themselves up and have issues with self-sabotaging behavior and “stinking thinking” because of low self-esteem.
 I personally had to overcome these issues.
-My sister did also.
+My sister also did.
 So, I know firsthand the effect of someone's words and behavior on self-attitudes.
 When I was young, my parents divorced.
-Both of my parents suffered off and on from addiction and their personal issues effected their behavior towards my sister and me.
+Both of my parents suffered from addiction, and their personal issues affected their behavior towards my sister and me.
 Neither could effectively parent us.
-My sister and I were raised by relatives, so we both had abandonment issues.

-What about you?
+What can you do to build your self-esteem?
 I am not one to say if I can do it, so can you.
-But I will say that you can build your self-esteem, if you want.
-I have worked with clients, in conjunction with their therapists, to incorporate mindfulness and solution-focused coaching in their lives.
-I am always excited when I see other people overcome self-esteem and self-sabotaging behavior.
-It is freeing, satisfying and a joy to discover your worth and be unwavering from your belief about who you are and what you can do.
+But I will say that you can build your self-esteem if you are willing to do the internal work.
+I have worked with many clients to incorporate mindfulness and solution-focused coaching in their lives.
+I am always excited when I see others overcome self-esteem issues and self-sabotaging behavior.
+It is freeing, satisfyin,g and a joy to discover your worth and be unwavering from your belief about who you are and what you can do.

 If this is an area you struggle with, you can work on how you think about yourself and learn to respect, honor, and love yourself just as you are.